emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-event.md

 ## Name
-Provide name of the event
+Provide name of the event.

 ## Description
 - Provide a description of the event;
-- Hyperlinks are accepted.
+- Hyperlinks are accepted in the text, but the link to the event's site should be provided further below.

 ## Short Description
 Provide a tweet-sized short text (~250 characters max) that appears when content is showcased on the site or shared on social media.